How to Paint Pressure-Treated Wood

 Can You Stain Pressure-Treated Wood?

-Pressure-treated wood also can accept staining.
-Semi-transparent stains such as Defy Extreme Wood Stain, the top stain for pressure-treated wood in our guide to the best deck stains, look more natural than opaque paints because the wood grain shows through the stain.
+If you want to maintain some of the wood’s natural character, consider staining pressure-treated wood rather than painting it.
+Semi-transparent stains such as Thompson’s WaterSeal, the top stain for pressure-treated wood in our guide to the best deck stains, look more natural than opaque paints because the wood grain shows through the stain.
 Some experts recommend staining over painting this type of lumber because paint might not adhere as well, while stain can soak deeper into the lumber.

 One of the advantages to painting pressure-treated wood rather than staining it is that paint provides better coverage, which is ideal if you’re covering wood that has seen better days.
 There’s also the fact that paints come in more color options than stain colors for pressure-treated wood.
 On the downside, painting takes a little longer to do than staining and will likely need more frequent reapplications, typically every 2 to 3 years.